choimikey/Higher-Lower/README.md

 # Higher-Lower
-This program is another question based game asking "
+This program is another question based game asking "Higher or Lower"